alice886/alice886/README.md

 <h1>Hello, I'm Alice! 👋</h1>

 * I'm a full-stack software engineer/developer and freshly graduated from App Academy in this September 📣
-* I was made in Guangzhou China, lived in Buffalo, Boston, and became a bay area transplant since 2019 🌱
+* Was made in Guangzhou China, lived in Buffalo, Boston, and became a bay area transplant since 2019 🌱
-* I'm open to both front-end/back-end opportunities in the field, and happy to collaborate on any fun projects! 😆
+* Open to both front-end/back-end opportunities in the field, and happy to collaborate on any fun projects!! 😆

 ## Find me elsewhere
   [<img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />](aliceqingli@gmail.com)